Algorithm Configuration for Structured Pfaffian Settings: Online learning

-We first establish a constant upper bound on the VC-dimension of a class of Pfaffian functions with bounded chain length and Pfaffian degree when labeled by axis-aligned segments.
-This bound is instrumental in extending the framework for establishing dispersion developed in prior work \cite{balcan2020semi,balcan2021data}.
-The necessary background from the theory of Pfaffian functions to comprehend these results is provided in Appendix \ref{app:online-learning}.
+establish a constant upper bound on the VC-dimension of a class of Pfaffian functions with bounded chain length and Pfaffian degree when labeled by axis-aligned segments (i.e., line segments parallel to some coordinate axis).
+This bound is crucial in extending the framework for establishing dispersion developed in prior work \citep{balcan2020semi,sharma2020learning,balcan2021data}.
+We use tools from the theory of Pfaffian functions (included in Appendix \ref{app:online-learning}).